Kitty Blanchard

 Elizabeth "Kitty" Blanchard (c.
 1847 – December 14, 1911) was an American stage actress from Pennsylvania.

-A popular actress in 1870s and 1880s, she married actor McKee Rankin (1841-1914).
-Their children married into several other famous stage families, such as the Barrymores, Drews, and Davenports.
+Life

 In the 1870s she costarred along with Kate Claxton in the popular hit play The Two Orphans.
 In 1894 she was a member of the cast in the New York production of Arms and the Man, one of the earliest American appearances of a George Bernard Shaw play.
 Towards the end of her life, she and McKee Rankin came out of retirement in October 1911 and performed in a play called Peace on Earth.